carlandreiborromeo/Borromeo_Midterm/README.md

 ## What is React?

+React is a popular JavaScript library developed by Facebook for building dynamic and interactive user interfaces, especially for single-page applications.
+It allows developers to create reusable components, manage application state efficiently, and update the user interface in response to data changes using the Virtual DOM.
+React uses JSX (JavaScript XML) to combine HTML-like syntax with JavaScript, making it easier to define UI structures.
+With features like hooks for managing state and side effects, along with a one-way data flow, React simplifies the development of scalable and performant applications.
+Its large ecosystem, including tools like React Router and Redux, further enhances its capabilities for building modern web apps.

+## download the following:

 1. **Visual Studio Code (VS Code)** - This is a code editor where you can write and organize your code.
 2. **Node.js** - A JavaScript runtime that includes `npm` (Node Package Manager), which helps to install React and its dependencies.